Regional Pacific Airlines

-Regional Pacific Airlines was an airline based in Queensland, Australia.
+Regional Pacific Airlines was an airline based in Cairns, Queensland, Australia.

+Established

 It was established and started operations in May 2001 and operated scheduled services from Horn Island in Queensland.

+Ceased operation

-On Tuesday 29 June 2010, it was announced that Regional Pacific Airlines had gone into administration and all business and flight operations were stopped.
+On 29 June 2010, it was announced that Regional Pacific Airlines had gone into administration and all business and flight operations were stopped.

 Fleet

 As of May 2009, the Regional Pacific Airlines fleet includes two (2) Embraer EMB 120ER Brasilia aircraft.

 Destinations

 As of November 2009, Regional Pacific Airlines operated scheduled service to the following domestic destinations: